Spring Lawn Care Tips

-- According to manufacturer’s recommendations, fill the oil tank with fresh oil.
-It is very important to never under fill or over fill the oil tank!
+- According to the manufacturer’s recommendations, fill the oil tank with fresh oil.
+It is very important to never under fill or over fill the oil tank.

 Spark plug replacement for your riding mower or push mower is another step you can take to ensure your mower runs its best this spring season.